 No. Air-purifying using filters, cartridges, or canisters, respirators may remove toxins from the air before it reaches the wearer’s lungs.

-Because these respirators don’t deliver oxygen, they cannot be used in an environment that is oxygen-deficient or immediately harmful to life or health.
-The kind of contamination in an area will determine the best respirator to use (s).
+However, because these respirators don’t deliver oxygen, they cannot be used in an environment that is oxygen-deficient or immediately harmful to life or health.
+The kind of contamination in an area will determine the best respirator to use.

-A seal inspection is difficult for the user to do.
-The level of security provided by different devices varies substantially.
-Communication may be a challenge.”
-Facepiece sizing necessitates doing a fit test.
+A seal inspection is difficult for the user to do and the level of security provided by different devices varies substantially.
+Communication may also be a challenge using an air purifying respirator.
+Facepiece sizing also necessitates doing a fit test.

 When there is not enough oxygen in the air, do not use air-purifying respiratory protection.
-The presence of present pollutants, such as odor, irritating qualities, or taste, does not serve as a warning.
-Toxicity is exceedingly high in this substance (TLV less than 1 ppm).
-An unknown contaminant has been found.
+The presence of certain pollutants, very bad odor, irritating qualities, or bad taste may serve as a warning.
+Toxicity may be exceedingly high if the wrong substance is present or an unknown contaminant has been found.

 Related Questions and Answers